jmilkiewicz/PadelEventsBerlin/addEvent.markdown

 title: Add New Event
 ---

-### Adding new event:

-Adding your event to *PadelEventsBerlin* is a breeze!
+Adding your event to *PadelEventsBerlin* is a breeze!<br/> **Everyone** can submit their exciting padel events to be showcased to the entire community. 🎾🌟

-To showcase your exciting padel event to the entire community, follow these simple steps:
+To showcase your event, simply follow these easy steps:

 1. 📝 Fill Up the Form: Complete the event submission form below.
 Provide all the necessary details about your event, including the date, time, location, event description, and any other relevant information.
 2. ✅ Types of Events: Please keep in mind that we only publish events that adhere to our guidelines.
 Check [here]({% link about.markdown %}#events) to  what kind of events are suitable for *PadelEventsBerlin*.